awslabs/amazon-s3-find-and-forget/docs/ARCHITECTURE.md

 ## Deletion Job Workflow

-The Deletion Job workflow is operated by a AWS Step Function that uses AWS Lambda for computing, Amazon DynamoDB and Amazon SQS to handle state, and nested AWS Step Functions to execute the Find and Forget phases.
+The Deletion Job workflow is implemented as an AWS Step Function.

 When a Deletion Job starts, the solution gathers the contents of the Deletion Queue and all the configured data mappers then proceeds to the Find phase.